[Post by clinicea.com]

 Wanting to be the best, is an aspiration that every company harbours.
 We are no different.

-Over the past 5 years we have been proactively introducing new features and new modules, trying to keep Clinicea in sync with emerging requirements of Clinics across disciplines and geographies.
+Over the past 5 years, we have been proactively introducing new features and new modules, trying to keep Clinicea in sync with emerging requirements of Clinics across disciplines and geographies.
 But let’s face the facts, the older a system gets, the more dated it becomes.
-If a software is called “enterprise software” – it essentially boils down to a software that is BIG, has tons of features, requires days of training and months for implementation.
+If the software is called “enterprise software” – it essentially boils down to software that is BIG, has tons of features, and requires days of training and months for implementation.
 User interface is usually clunky and looks dated.
-But what such systems lack in terms of speed and looks, is compensated by its gigantic feature set.
+But what such systems lack in terms of speed and looks, is compensated by their gigantic feature set.
 This is what Clinicea was becoming, an “enterprise software”.

 Go Left or Right?

 As months stretched to quarters, and quarters into a year, things got very difficult.
 But we were out of options, in too deep to not finish.
-The only option left on the table for someone seeking to regain normalcy in their lives, was to quit their job at Clinicea.
-I am grateful to the well wishes, prayers, and to destiny, that not one person in the team which stayed back when we started the journey, gave up on the dream.
+The only option left on the table for someone seeking to regain normalcy in their lives was to quit their job at Clinicea.
+I am grateful to the good wishes, prayers, and to destiny, that not one person in the team who stayed back when we started the journey, gave up on the dream.
 Not one of them quit, despite all the suffering they underwent.

 Revenue lost and nothing gained

-New signups during this period was put on the backburner, trials were phased out, the Sales and Marketing budget (which was created for the first time in 2016) was again rolled back down to 0, and its resources reassigned to the Technical Team.
+New signups during this period were put on the backburner, trials were phased out, the Sales and Marketing budget (which was created for the first time in 2016) was again rolled back down to 0, and its resources were reassigned to the Technical Team.